chenhaotian/Bayesian-Bricks/README.raw.md

 [bbricks](https://github.com/chenhaotian/Bayesian-Bricks) provides a collection of frequently used Bayesian parametric and nonparametric model *structures*, as well as a set of tools for common analytical *tasks*.

-+ *Structures* include Gaussian and Gaussian conjugate structure, Gaussian and Inverse-Wishart conjugate structure, Gaussian and Normal-Inverse-Wishart conjugate structure, Gaussian and Normal-Inverse-Gamma conjugate structure, Categorical and Dirichlet conjugate structure, Dirichlet Process on positive integers, Dirichlet Process in general, Hierarchical Dirichlet Process ...
++ *Structures* include linear Gaussian systems, Gaussian and Gaussian conjugate structure, Gaussian and Inverse-Wishart conjugate structure, Gaussian and Normal-Inverse-Wishart conjugate structure, Gaussian and Normal-Inverse-Gamma conjugate structure, Categorical and Dirichlet conjugate structure, Dirichlet Process on positive integers, Dirichlet Process in general, Hierarchical Dirichlet Process ...
-+ *Tasks* include updating posteriors, calculating marginal likelihood, calculating posterior predictive, calculating MAP estimates ...
++ *Tasks* include updating posteriors, calculating marginal likelihood, calculating posterior predictive densities, sampling from posterior distribution, sampling from posterior predictive distribution, calculating MAP estimates ...

 See [Mindset](#mindset) for the idea behind **bbricks** and [Examples](#examples) to get started.